mihirdev7/StockSiuuu/README.md

 ### Stock Lookup App

 This is a simple Android application that allows users to search for a stock symbol and view its current price, percentage change, and company details using real-time stock market data.
+The app uses the Yahoo Finance API to get real-time stock data.

 #### Features:
 - Search for a stock symbol (e.g., AAPL, TSLA).